port-labs/port-docs/docs/exporters/github-exporter/exporting-files.md

 resources:
   - kind: repository
     selector:
-      query: "true"
+      query: "true" # a JQ expression that it's output (boolean) determinating wheter to report the current resource or not
     port:
       entity:
         mappings:
-          identifier: ".name" # the Entity identifier will be the repository name + the pull request ID.
-After the creation of the Entity, the exporter will send `PATCH` requests to update this pull request within Port.
+          identifier: ".name" # The Entity identifier will be the repository name.
+After the Entity is created, the exporter will send `PATCH` requests to update this repository within Port.
           title: ".name"
-          blueprint: '"repository"'
+          blueprint: '"microservice"'
           properties:
             swagger: file://open-api.json # fetching the open-api file that is within the root folder of the repository and injecting it as a swagger property
             readme: file://README.md # fetching the README.md file that is within the root folder of the repository and injecting it as a markdown property
-            url: ".links.html.href" # fetching from Bitbucket metadata the repository url and injecting it as a url proeprty
+            url: ".html_url" # fetching from GitHub metadata the repository url and injecting it as a url proeprty
 ```

 </details>